otanfener/congestion-calculator/README.md

 It has the following commands:
 - `make build`: will create docker image for congestion calculator.
 - `make up`: will run all services defined in `docker-compose.yml`.
 It will also import example dataset under `data` directory to `MongoDB`
+- `make down`: will stop all services and cleanup.
 - `make tools`: will download tooling binary used in application, and place them under `bin` folder.
 - `make lint`: will lint application using `golangci-lint` tool.

-Please make sure that Docker deamon is up and running.
+Please make sure that Docker daemon is up and running.
 ### Postman Collection
 Example postman collection can be found under `docs` folder.
 It can be directly imported to Postman.